Woman arrested after drowning 2-year-old son in Italy

-A woman was arrested in Italy after she confessed that she killed her own son, 2 years and six months old, drowned at sea in the city of Torre del Greco, in the province of Naples, last Sunday night (2).
+TORRE DEL GRECO, 3 JAN (ANSA) – A woman was arrested in Italy after she confessed to killing her own 2-year-old, six-month-old son drowned at sea in the city of Torre del Greco, in the province of Naples, last Sunday night (two).

 According to local authorities, the 40-year-old Italian woman, identified as “AG”, claimed that she drowned the child because she believed she was mentally retarded, although there was no medical proof.